 If you’ve sold into an enterprise company before, but are hoping to expand to other divisions, you can use ABM’s IP- and cookie-based targeting to present ads to key decision makers and stakeholders within those other divisions.
+This is a perfect for your account penetration strategies.
 These ads can be personalized so that they feature the benefits and testimonies that your leads’ coworkers are already seeing from your solution.

 Stay tuned for the next post in our account-based marketing 101 series, which will cover how to measure and optimize your ABM campaigns.